 I have always been interested in healing and in understanding the mind.
-After graduating from Smith College with a B.A. in Psychology, I attended medical school at Tufts University School of Medicine, and obtained my M.D. in 1995.
-I then completed my psychiatry residency at Harvard Medical School.
-Although I received broad training in psychiatry, my focus was in community mental health and in treating the severely mentally ill, a population that I felt was underserved.
-I spent most of my clinic hours during residency at the Massachusetts Mental Health Center and Boston Healthcare for the Homeless treating conditions such as bipolar illness, schizophrenia, and borderline personality disorder .
-In my chief residency year, I worked at the Harvard Program in Refugee Trauma (formerly known as the Indochinese Psychiatry Clinic at Beth Israel Deaconess Medical Center) caring for victims of war who suffered from PTSD and depression.
+After graduating from Smith College with a B.A. in Psychology, I attended medical school at Tufts University School of Medicine.
+I then completed psychiatry residency at Harvard Medical School where I found the most satisfaction in direct patient care.
+My focus was in community mental health and in treating the severely mentally ill, a population that I felt was underserved.
+I spent most of my clinic hours during residency at the Massachusetts Mental Health Center and Boston Healthcare for the Homeless treating conditions such as schizophrenia, bipolar disorder, addictions and borderline personality disorder .
+I also worked in the Harvard Indochinese Psychiatry Clinic (now known as the Harvard Program in Refugee Trauma) caring for victims of war trauma.

 After completing my residency in 1999, I moved to the Sacramento area to raise a family.
-I worked at Kaiser Permanente for several years, primarily in the adult outpatient anxiety disorders clinic in Roseville.
-Here, I became very proficient in the medication management of PTSD, OCD, panic disorder, generalized anxiety disorder and depression by prescribing for a large caseload of patients.
+I worked in the outpatient clinic at Kaiser Permanente for several years .
+Here, I became very proficient in the medication management of depression and anxiety disorders such as PTSD, OCD, and panic disorder by prescribing for a large caseload.

-I am now thrilled to have re-opened my practice as of October 2014, and I am looking forward to treating my clients with the most current knowledge in the field of mental health.
-I am excited that the medical field is in the midst of a revolution-- a paradigm shift away from a problem-specific disease model to a more integrative one as we begin to acknowledge how the mind, body, spirit and community all interact to affect our health and wellness.
-Rather than treating symptoms, we must focus on the root cause of diseases.
+I am thrilled to have re-opened my practice as of 2014, and I am looking forward to treating my clients with the most current knowledge in the field of mental health.
+I am excited that the medical field is in the midst of a revolution-- a paradigm shift from a problem-specific disease model to a more integrative one as we begin to acknowledge how the mind, body, spirit and community all interact to affect our health.
+Rather than treating symptoms, we must focus on the root cause of illness.
 I have witnessed over my years of practice that although medications can be very powerful and beneficial, especially in the acute situation, they also have their limitations and that successful long-term treatment and healing must encompass a wider scope of treatment options.